alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

     ```
     NSArray<Error *> *errors = sensorData.errorArray;
     ```

+-  Implement this method `updateEventNetworkStatus`  to get status about whether event  being sent to sixgill server or not.
+This method gives `status` as EventNetworkStatus and `timestamp`  as int64_t id (event_id) for which event this status update came.
+    - EventNetworkStatus is an enum with following cases:
+        - EventNetworkStatusUnsent: Event not sent to sixgill server.
+        - EventNetworkStatusRetrying: Event not sent to sixgill server but trying to send it.
+        - EventNetworkStatusSent: Event sent to sixgill.

 #### Error Codes
 In case any permission is missing for any sensor, Reach SDK will generate and error message with an error code, which can be then obtained from `Ingress.Event`